containers/podman/docs/tutorials/basic_networking.md

 ## Basic Network Setups

 Most containers and pods being run with Podman adhere to a couple of simple scenarios.
-By default, rootfull Podman will create a bridged network.
+By default, rootful Podman will create a bridged network.
 This is the most straightforward and preferred network setup for Podman.
 Bridge networking creates an interface for the container on an internal bridge network, which is then connected to the internet via Network Address Translation(NAT).
 We also see users wanting to use `macvlan`